 The Best Surprise Is That There’s No Surprise

-Job, a man given to doing good, was shocked to learn that his good deeds could not help God, and that his sins could not hurt Him (Job 35:6-8).
+Job, a man given to doing good, was shocked to learn that his good deeds could not help God and that his sins could not hurt Him (Job 35:6-8).
 God, who knew every detail of your life before a moment of it was lived cannot be surprised or disappointed by your behavior.
-And since you don’t have anything He needs you can neither help nor hurt Him in bringing forth His Kingdom.
+And since you don’t have anything He needs, you can neither help nor hurt Him in bringing forth His Kingdom.
 He doesn’t permit you to help so HE can gain something from your involvement.
 He permits it so YOU can.

 The Queen and I

 Queen Esther provides a classic illustration.
-When it became obvious that she was to bring about the rescue of the Jewish people from the Persians by risking her own life, she expressed fear and doubt.
+When it became clear she was to bring about the rescue of the Jewish people from the Persians by risking her life, she expressed fear and doubt.
 Her uncle Mordecai gave the answer for all ages when he admonished her.
 “If you remain silent, relief and deliverance for the Jews will arise from another place … but who knows but that you have come to royal position for such a time as this.”
 (Est. 4:14)